Giving Day

 How did you first get involved in football?

-High Point Regional High School
+Sparta High School

-High School: High Point Regional High School
+High School: Sparta High School

 Bio: